andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-checkout/index.md

 When you click on the "Buy Now" button you will be redirected to the Stripe checkout, like in the image below.

-{% image "./content/articles/shop-nextjs-stripe-checkout/stripe-checkout.png", "The hosted Stripe checkout", "(min-width: 30em) 50vw, 100vw" %}
+{% image "./stripe-checkout.png", "The hosted Stripe checkout" %}

 If you complete the purchase, then you will be directed to the success page.

-{% image "./content/articles/shop-nextjs-stripe-checkout/order-success.png", "Successful order", "(min-width: 30em) 50vw, 100vw" %}
+{% image "./order-success.png", "Successful order" %}

 Otherwise if you click the left arrow / back you will be redirected to the cancel page.

-{% image "./content/articles/shop-nextjs-stripe-checkout/canceled-order.png", "Canceled order", "(min-width: 30em) 50vw, 100vw" %}
+{% image "./canceled-order.png", "Canceled order" %}

 We have now completed the display of products and have the checkout page working correctly.
 Well done. 👏